-Year over year, Peruvian exported products accelerated by 45.2% compared to the South American nation’s $38.8 billion in international sales during 2020.
+Year over year, Peruvian exports advanced by 3.4% compared to the $56.3 billion in international sales during 2021.

-Applying a continental lens, half (50.4%) of Peru’s exports by value were delivered to Asian countries while 18.7% were sold to importers in North American nations.
+Applying a continental lens, about half (50.4%) of Peru’s exports by value were delivered to Asian countries while 18.7% were sold to importers in North America.
 Peru shipped another 18.2% worth of goods to Europe, with 11.8% going to Latin America excluding Mexico but including the Caribbean.

-Tinier percentages went to importers in Africa (0.6%) and Oceania (0.3%) mostly Australia and New Zealand.
+Tinier percentages were bought by importers in Africa (0.6%) and Oceania (0.3%) led by Australia and New Zealand.

 Peru’s Top Trading Partners